lawn-alliance/aa-base-plugin/README.md

 Here is an overview of the places that you need to edit to adopt the name.

+Easiest is to just find & replace `example` with `your_app_name` in all files listed below.

 Location | Description
 -- | --
 /example/ | folder name
 /example/templates/example/ | folder name
-/setup.py | update modeul name for version import, update package name, update title, author, etc.
+/setup.py | update modul name for version import, update package name, update title, author, etc.
 /MANIFEST.IN | path of files to include / exclude for PyInstaller /example/apps.py | app name
 `/example/__init__.py` | app name